Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ## Pro-Tip: Experiment!

-There are an infinite number of ways to assign and reassign and check this logic.
+There are a huge number of ways to assign and reassign and check this logic.
 Experiment in your own Python files!

 ### !end-callout